vishnui-ng/KubeRIG-Debugger/README.md

 ## Conclusion

-**KubeRIG Debugger** provides two interactive scripts for managing Kubernetes deployments.
-The downscale script allows you to scale down deployments in the `sec` environment, while the log-fetching script retrieves logs and organizes them in a structured folder hierarchy.
-Ensure you have the necessary permissions and kubeconfig set up to interact with your Kubernetes cluster.
+**KubeRIG Debugger** provides three interactive scripts for managing Kubernetes deployments.
+The downscale script allows you to scale down deployments in the `sec` environment, the log-fetching script retrieves logs and organizes them in a structured folder hierarchy, and the pod deletion script allows you to delete pods interactively.
+Ensure you have the necessary permissions and kubeconfig set up to interact with your Kubernetes cluster.s